mudssrali/TFP-policy/structure.md

 which matches our mission.
 It should:
 - address our mission directly, or help significantly with it
-- have known maintainers (who can be anonymous) commit to it for an appropriate length of time, as well as commiting to sunset it after that time if appropriate
+- have known maintainers (who can be anonymous) commit to it for an appropriate length of time, as well as committing to sunset it after that time if appropriate
 - be responsive to feedback from the board and management if there is misalignment
 - adhere to our code of conduct